rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 # Objectives
 * To measure the Indoor Air Quality (IAQ) Index, Condition and Accuracy, Air Pressure, Humidity, Temperature, Illuminance.
 * To display values in an Indoor Air Quality Station and in Domoticz.
+* To perform control functions like switch LCD backlight On|Off (via switch or timer), switch light On|Off depending Lux.

 ## Solution
 An **Indoor Air Quality Station** is build out of the [Tinkerforge](https://www.tinkerforge.com/en) Building Blocks: